 Constitution and By-Laws

 The link below outlines the purpose and objectives for the Twin States Chapter of AAHAM and dictates our operating rules.
-The Constitution and By-Laws are reviewed at least once per year and were last reviewed on November 4, 2016.
+The Constitution and By-Laws are reviewed at least once per year and were last reviewed in July, 2021.